tbm/homepage/pages/debian/orion/hp/mv2120/uboot-config.md

 Before you can upgrade Debian from Debian 8 (jessie) to Debian 9 (stretch), you have to change a setting in the u-boot configuration.
-Unfortunately, the default settings no longer work with Debian 9.
+Unfortunately, the default settings no longer work with Debian 9 or 10.
-The new settings are compatible with Debian 8 (jessie) and Debian 9 (stretch), so I suggest you make the changes now.
+The new settings are compatible with Debian 8 (jessie), Debian 9 (stretch) and Debian 10 (buster), so you can make the changes at any time (before upgrading).

 If you have serial console access to the mv2120, you can run some commands in u-boot.
 Simply interrupt the boot process by pressing a key